 A 10.
-HEALTH REGULATIONS/IMMUNITRAX:
+HEALTH REGULATIONS/VIEWPOINT SCREENING:

-- 1. The student is required to pass a physical examination prior to admission & or during the 24 month program at any clinical site.
-The examination will require specific immunizations such as Rubella and Measles, Chest X-ray, EKG and routine laboratory tests and will receive the required information prior to starting clinical with documentation kept on file.
-Students are responsible for the costs of these services. - 2.
-Drug screening: applicants are required to pass/clear a drug test prior to admittance and again, upon entering the Senior year.
-The applicant/student is required to pay for testing. (website) - 3.
-Drug Policy: see Part G - 4.
-If a student is non-compliant with fulfilling the schedule of tests, they will be pulled out of clinical and the time deducted from their bank.
+- 1. The candidate must successfully complete a physical examination before being admitted and/or during the 24-month program at any clinical location.
+The examination will necessitate certain vaccinations, including Rubella and Measles, a Chest X-ray, an EKG, and standard laboratory tests, with the necessary information provided prior to commencing clinical, and documentation maintained on record.
+The expenses for these services are the responsibility of the students. - 2.
+Drug screening: candidates must successfully pass a drug test before admission and again when entering the Senior year.
+The candidate/student is responsible for the testing fees. (website) - 3.
+Drug Policy: refer to Part G - 4.
+If a student does not comply with the testing schedule, they will be removed from clinical, and the corresponding time will be deducted from their bank.